-At the moment, the focus is on the current water crisis.
-The City of Cape Town have implemented level 6B water restrictions, and great efforts to avoid Day Zero.
-To this effect, the centre has implemented a crises management plan with solutions to reduce water consumption focusing on store and customer usage, and other ways to save and reduce water consumption through infrastructure, such as chiller plants and waste yards.
+The focus has been on the water crisis and due to this the centre has implemented a crises management plan with solutions to reduce water consumption focusing on store and customer usage, and other ways to save and reduce water consumption through infrastructure, such as chiller plants and waste yards.
 Furthermore, the centre cleans urinals manually, therefore, no flushing mechanisms are in place, tap aerators have been installed to reduce water and grey water is used for toilet flushing.
-We aim to educate our retailers and consumers in-centre to ‘THINK WATER’ and be conscious of their water consumption and the reduction measures in place, in order to avoid ‘DAY ZERO’.

 Using new energy-efficient technologies and clever initiatives, Canal Walk is remaining green and reducing its carbon footprint.
 By utilising energy-efficient electronic ballasts, green roofing, glass glazing, efficient insulation, grey water structures for irrigation, monitoring systems and monitoring hazardous waste produced and disposed of by eateries.

 Waste reduction and recycling initiatives have resulted in the following savings during the past year:

 - 1 446 014m³ of carbon dioxide saved

 - 6 273 879 kWh of energy saved

 - 17 985m³ of waste diverted from landfill